acharnoz/DBMEventAnnouncement/README.md

 This addon is created and matained by Milho/Maseo (Dalaran EU Realm).
 Artificial intelligence has been used to transform the spell names (retreived from WOW Data Api) into voices.

-# Revision
+# Revision history

-# Roadmap
+# Next steps
 Bug
 - Fix refresh icon frame on profile reset
 - Fix spell only defineds with DMB message and/or DMB icon

 Feature
-- destactivation du son
+- Icon and config dialog feature to desable all sounds
 - montrer cacher les icones quand on passe la souris dessus
 - resize dynamique
 - gestion des icones debug